 Tunisia and the Wall: government solidifies its vision of “national unity”… through exclusion

-…Everyone, it seemed, was talking about the wall, a trench-lined sand barricade that is to stretch some 200 kilometers along Tunisia’s border with Libya.
-In the capital, a world away from the country’s borders, conversations are based on hear-say, rumors, and speculation.
-Approbation, uncertainty, suspicion…the sentiments provoked are varied, though many remain simply baffled at the belated unveiling and precipitous construction of the government’s latest counterterrorism mechanism, a wall between Tunisia and its neighbor to the south-east.
+Around mid-July, everyone, it seemed, was talking about the wall, a trench-lined sand barricade that is to stretch some 200 kilometers along Tunisia’s border with Libya.
+In the capital, a world away from the country’s borders, conversations are still based on hear-say, rumors, and speculation.

 Tunisia in the Media: foreign reporting and national discourse on the Sousse attack